Tuesday, February 6, 2024

 If you didn't introduce the Aspis Consortium already, you could have them funding or otherwise working with the Knights.

 Overall, maybe the strongest stand-alone book as written?
+At least in terms of scenario structure.
 I really love how well each chapter fits together, but how distinct they are as well.

 Book 4 - Secrets of the Temple City